grahamshaw1972/a2000Serotina/README.md

-The Serotina Keyboard will look like this:
+The keyboard layout for the UK keymap looks like this:

 ![a2000serotina_uk.png](keyboardLayoutEditor/uk/a2000serotina_uk.png)